LukeCorc99/MovieMate/README.md

 by Luke Corcoran

-A web application which leverages machine learning concepts and techniques (such as vectorization and similarity calculation) to build a movie recommendation system.
+A Python-based web application which leverages machine learning concepts and techniques (such as vectorization and similarity calculation) to build a movie recommendation system.

 HOW TO USE:
 Simply select or type in a movie in order to receive recommendations based on the selected movie.